tetherless-world/institute-demographic-ontology/competencyquestion.md

 </li>
 <hr>

-<li id="#question5">(Q5).<strong>General</strong>: The percentage of <marginalized group> doctoral recipients in a particular program or the institute in a given year? (response provided rounded of to nearest integer).
+<li><strong id="#question5">General</strong>: The percentage of <marginalized group> doctoral recipients in a particular program or the institute in a given year? (response provided rounded of to nearest integer).
 This could also be used to compare the <marginalized community> percentages among programs or institutes.
 <ul type = "circle">
 <li><strong>Example</strong>: What was the percentage of female doctoral recipients from University of California, Berkeley and Walden University in 2019?
 <pre>